pimterry/dev-bot/README.md

 npm install --save dev-bot
 ```

-*(You'll also want 'jokes', if you want to run the below example).*
+*(If you want to run the entire example below, you'll also want 'jokes').*

 You then need to write a bot that connects to a platform, and responds to some events.
 Let's walk through an example bot (see the full source at https://github.com/jokebot/jokebot) that responds to Github @mentions with jokes: